 • • •

-Sometimes we can determine some very specific preventative measures: stop smoking or stop being a chimney sweep (one of the first people to identify carcinogens discovered that chimney sweeps had a high frequency of scrotal cancer, because soot would get buried deeply in their nether regions, where it would stay for weeks, months, or years, eventually causing a particular skin cancer).
+Sometimes we can determine some very specific preventative measures: stop smoking or stop being a chimney sweep (one of the first people to identify carcinogens discovered that chimney sweeps had a high frequency of scrotal cancer, because soot would get buried deeply in their nether regions, where it would stay for weeks, months, or years, eventually causing skin cancer).
 But carcinogens don’t really “cause” cancer in the same direct way that influenza viruses “cause” the flu.
 You might develop lung cancer decades after you inhale some asbestos particles, but in truth all those asbestos particles did is increase the likelihood of cell mutations leading to cancer, and it’s typical that multiple cell mutations are required for cancer to grow—that is, we need a mutation that unleashes cell growth to happen in concert with another mutation that deactivates genes that regulate tumor suppression.
 Did asbestos cause that hypothetical person’s cancer, if asbestos was responsible for only one of multiple mutations?
-This sort of diffusion (temporal and causal), I think, makes cancer hard to wrap your head around, in the same way we’re bad at intuiting the power of compound interest; it just doesn’t mesh with the timescales and 1:1 correspondence we intuitively can grasp the way we do with, say, the flu.
+This sort of diffusion (temporal and causal), I think, makes cancer hard to wrap your head around, in the same way we’re bad at intuiting the power of compound interest; it just doesn’t mesh with the timescales and 1:1 correspondence we can grasp intuitively.

 Side note: Many moons ago, tobacco industry scientists famously performed studies where tar from cigarette smoke was painted on the backs of mice, who developed tumors.
 In the 1980s, when cigarette manufacturers were being sued, a corporate honcho claimed—in court and under oath—that millions of dollars had been spent on these studies to “try to reduce tumors on the backs of mice.”
 I love the audacity of that lie.